 AOMEI Partition Assistant Standard can resize both NTFS and FAT32 partitions and ensure 100% data security at the same time.
 The operations can be realized through a few clicks and moves of the mouse.
 Here, we show you the procedure to extend NTFS system partition.

 Step1.
 You need to download AOMEI Partition Assistant Standard and launch it.
 In main interface, it shows you local disk information.
-From the main interface, you see all partitions are NTFS partition.
+From the main interface, you see all NTFS partitions.

 Step2.
 If you want to extend C: drive NTFS partition, there must be some

-select "Resize Partition".
+select "Resize Partition" to get unallocated space.
 Drag the left slider bar rightwards to free

 up unallocated space.
 Then click OK.
 You will see unallocated space